Hugo4IT/PygameUILib/README.md

 For submissions of ideas/elements, Please contact [Hugo van de Kuilen](mailto:hugo.vandekuilen1234567890@gmail.com)

+## How to use:
+- Download this repo
+- Copy `PygameAnimationLib.pyw` and `PygameUILib.pyw` to your project folder
+- Profit

 ```python
 btnConfig = """
 position: 400,400           // Position X,Y (Center)                    [btn.x, btn.y]